ftsogr/gitlab-aws-deployment/README.md

 Failing to update your domain will result in SSL and DNS issues.

 ---
+## Related Projects

+To extend this infrastructure with GitLab Runners on AWS Fargate using Kaniko, refer to the [gitlab-runners-aws-fargate-kaniko](https://github.com/ftsogr/gitlab-runners-aws-fargate-kaniko) repository.

+---
 ## 👏 Credits

 Kudos to the **Logicea DevOps Team**